 8. Amazon Prime

-Amazon aims to be the world’s most customer-centric company, and its focus on creating a positive and unique customer experience provides valuable lessons.
+Amazon, with its competitive delivery fees, aims to be the world’s most customer-centric company.
+Its focus on creating a positive and unique customer experience provides valuable lessons.
 One example is the Amazon single customer account, which enables users to access all of Amazon’s services through a single account.
 This includes purchasing products, browsing for movies, using AWS services, etc.

 9. Google

-One cannot end any discussion about marketing without mentioning the leader in major digital trends - Google.
+One cannot end any discussion about marketing without mentioning Google, the leader in major digital marketing trends.
 With its widely used search engine, Google collects relevant customer data and delivers targeted ads based on search queries and browsing history.

 Google Ads further allows businesses to create relevant ads for Google search result pages and Google’s network of partner websites and mobile apps.
 Even the world’s largest video-sharing platform, YouTube, is owned by Google.
-Businesses can target users through YouTube based on their viewing history and demographic information.
+Businesses can target users through YouTube based on their viewing history and demographic information to improve your omnichannel marketing.

 10. IKEA

 The Swedish furniture chain has emerged as a global leader in omnichannel marketing strategies for home furnishing and decor retailers.
-The company has been gradually integrating its physical products with its extensive online catalogue, which is now fully integrated with its website and mobile application.
+The company has gradually integrated its physical products with its extensive online catalogue, which is now fully integrated with its website and mobile application.

 The brand’s popular AR (augmented reality) apps have contributed to its success and provided valuable lessons for business owners.
 As a result, IKEA’s performance has increased significantly.